 Until I started blogging, I was terrified of yeast and making my own bread and pizza dough.
 It was so much easier to buy a tube of dough or a packaged already baked one, but those never tasted as good as take-out so I was always left wanting MORE.
 One day I tried making my own pizza dough and OMG >> life changing.

-Making this pizza dough recipe is so much easier than you think it will be.
+Making this homemade pizza dough recipe is so much easier than you think it will be.

 Because you know you’re gonna go for that 4th slice.
 Don’t lie to me and tell me you can stop at just one…or two.